-You can use this to report instances of homophobic, transphobic and other LGBTIQ+ phobic behaviour – from graffiti and verbal abuse to ongoing jokes, innuendos or commentary in regards to being intersex, or in regard to anyone's sexual orientation or gender identity.
-We ask the broader UNSW community to be active bystanders and safely speak out and support LGBTIQ+ staff to feel safe and respected.
+You can use this to report instances of homophobic, transphobic and other LGBTQIA+ phobic behaviour – from graffiti and verbal abuse to ongoing jokes, innuendos or commentary in regards to being intersex, or in regard to anyone's sexual orientation or gender identity.
+We ask the broader UNSW community to be active bystanders and safely speak out and support LGBTQIA+ staff to feel safe and respected.

-If you would like confidential advice on making a complaint, you may contact University Diversity & Inclusion Officer Rebecca Freed (02 9385 8354), an experienced ally@UNSW trained in LGBTIQ+ inclusion.
+If you would like confidential advice on making a complaint, you may contact University Diversity & Inclusion Officer Rebecca Freed (02 9385 8354), an experienced ally@UNSW trained in LGBTQIA+ inclusion.

-UNSW recognises some of the unique challenges faced by LGBTIQ+ people in domestic and family violence situations and the limitation of support avenues available.
-UNSW's Domestic Violence Support Policy is inclusive of LGBTIQ+ people and their families.
+UNSW recognises some of the unique challenges faced by LGBTQIA+ people in domestic and family violence situations and the limitation of support avenues available.
+UNSW's Domestic Violence Support Policy is inclusive of LGBTQiA+ people and their families.
 For comprehensive coverage, see these challenges and avenues for support as well as the publication Queer without Fear.

 External Community Supports & Services

-QLife is a national telephone and web counselling service for LGBTIQ+ people, families and friends.
+QLife is a national telephone and web counselling service for LGBTQIA+ people, families and friends.
 Services are available 3pm to midnight, every day.

 1800RESPECT Counselling Service 1800 737 732 National sexual assault, domestic and family violence counselling service, available 24 hours a day, 7 days a week.

-Twenty10, incorporating the Gay & Lesbian Counselling Service of NSW – Specialised services for LGBTIQ+ young people aged 12-25 including housing, mental health, counselling and social support.
+Twenty10, incorporating the Gay & Lesbian Counselling Service of NSW – Specialised services for LGBTQIA+ young people aged 12-25 including housing, mental health, counselling and social support.

 Minus18 – Australia's largest youth led organisation for gay, lesbian, bisexual and trans youth, providing training, resources and events.